Create or Update the Business Central Client Secret (Azure + Paystand Dashboard)

 __________________________________________________

-1. Create a new client secret in Azure (repeat Part 1).
+1. Before the secret expires, create a new client secret (repeat Part 1).

-1. Update the Client Value in the Paystand Dashboard (Part 2).
+2. Update Client Value in the Paystand Dashboard (Part 2).

-1. After confirming the integration works, delete the old expired secret in Azure.
+3. After you confirm the connection works, delete the old expired secret in Azure.

-If a secret expires without being rotated, the Business Central connection in Paystand will stop working until a new secret is saved in the dashboard.
+If a secret expires without rotation, the Business Central connection stops working until a new Value is saved in Paystand.

 __________________________________________________